-Winning new clients is incredibly tough for any creative.
-So once you have them, you should do everything you possibly can to keep them.
-But many freelancers and agencies often lose clients to their competition due to a number of common, yet avoidable, reasons.
+Winning new clients is tough for any creative.
+So once you have them, you should do everything you can to keep them happy.
+But many freelancers lose clients to their competition due to several common, yet avoidable, reasons.

 We'll now attempt to explain how you can prevent clients from leaving, focusing around the top four qualities that clients look for when choosing a supplier – likability, delivery, trust and value.